Sharpiless/Nanocrystals-TEM-segmentation/README.md

 Please refer to [Software Usage](docs/software.md) for software usage.

 ## Acknowledgments
-The code is heavily borrowed from [Cellpose](https://github.com/MouseLand/cellpose), we thank the authors for their great effort.
+The GUI code is borrowed from [Cellpose](https://github.com/MouseLand/cellpose), we thank the authors for their great effort.

+## Paper